OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 </activity>
 ```

-Once the permission `START_MAIN_ACTIVTY` has been created, apps can request it via the `uses-permission` tag in the `AndroidManifest.xml` file.
+Once the permission `START_MAIN_ACTIVITY` has been created, apps can request it via the `uses-permission` tag in the `AndroidManifest.xml` file.
 Any application granted the custom permission `START_MAIN_ACTIVITY` can then launch the `TEST_ACTIVITY`.
 Please note `<uses-permission android:name="myapp.permission.START_MAIN_ACTIVITY"/>` must be declared before the `<application>` or an exception will occur at runtime.
 Please see the example below that is based on the [permission overview](https://developer.android.com/guide/topics/permissions/overview "permission overview") and [manifest-intro](https://developer.android.com/guide/topics/manifest/manifest-intro#filestruct "manifest-intro").

 ```xml
 <manifest>